misterkedan/vesuna/README.md

 [Demo](https://pierrekeda.github.io/vesuna/)
 Note that the generated background will always be the same for a given seed.
-Typing "vesuna" will give the above outcome.
+Typing "vesuna" will give the outcome above.

 # Credits